49 Best Books on Calculus

 9."Introduction to Radon Transforms: With Elements of Fractional Calculus and Harmonic Analysis (Encyclopedia of Mathematics and its Applications)" by Boris Rubin

-“Introduction to Radon Transforms: With Elements of Fractional Calculus and Harmonic Analysis (Encyclopedia of Mathematics and its Applications)” Book Review: The Radon transform represents a function on a manifold by its integrals over certain submanifolds.
-Integral transformations of this kind have a wide range of applications in modern analysis, integral and convex geometry, medical imaging, and many other areas.
-Reconstruction of functions from their Radon transforms requires tools from harmonic analysis and fractional differentiation.
-This comprehensive introduction contains a thorough exploration of Radon transforms and related operators when the basic manifolds are the real Euclidean space, the unit sphere, and the real hyperbolic space.
-Radon-like transforms are discussed not only on smooth functions but also in the general context of Lebesgue spaces.
-Applications, open problems, and recent results are also included.
-The book will be useful for researchers in integral geometry, harmonic analysis, and related branches of mathematics, including applications.
-The text contains many examples and detailed proofs, making it accessible to graduate students and advanced undergraduates.
+“Introduction to Radon Transforms: With Elements of Fractional Calculus and Harmonic Analysis (Encyclopedia of Mathematics and its Applications)” Book Review: This comprehensive introduction delves into the Radon transform and its various applications in modern analysis, integral and convex geometry, medical imaging, and other areas.
+The book offers a thorough exploration of the Radon transform and related operators, with a focus on the real Euclidean space, the unit sphere, and the real hyperbolic space.
+It also discusses Radon-like transforms on smooth functions and in the general context of Lebesgue spaces.
+The book contains many examples, detailed proofs, and covers applications, open problems, and recent results.
+It will be useful for researchers in integral geometry, harmonic analysis, and related branches of mathematics, including applications, as well as graduate students and advanced undergraduates.

 10."Stability Theory of Differential Equations (Dover Books on Mathematics)" by Richard Bellman